 If you are not attending WCSF this year, you can ignore this post.
-If you are coming and planning to participate as part of the core Core is the set of software required to run WordPress.
-The Core Development Team builds WordPress. team, please click through and read it all. 🙂
+If you are coming and planning to participate as part of the meta Meta is a term that refers to the inside workings of a group.
+For us, this is the team that works on internal WordPress sites like WordCamp Central and Make WordPress. team, please click through and read it all. 🙂

-We need one person from each team to handle some general planning and communication around WCSF stuff so we can have one person per team to talk to as we confirm things or if there are any issues (vs 3-4 people who all usually take leadership roles).
-It could be the team rep A Team Rep is a person who represents the Make WordPress team to the rest of the project, make sure issues are raised and addressed as needed, and coordinates cross-team efforts., a lead developer, or any trusted team member with some time on their hands, though preferably not someone who is speaking, so that they will be available if we need them during the event.
-If y’all could figure out who will be on point as this contact person for the team around WCSF stuff, that would be great.
-Do this first, so this person can take care of communicating the stuff that comes next. 🙂
+We need one person from each team to handle some general planning and communication around WCSF stuff so we can have one person per team to talk to as we confirm things or if there are any issues.
+It could be the team rep A Team Rep is a person who represents the Make WordPress team to the rest of the project, make sure issues are raised and addressed as needed, and coordinates cross-team efforts. or any trusted team member with some time on their hands, though preferably not someone who is speaking, so that they will be available if we need them during the event.
+If y’all could figure out who will be on point as this contact person for the team around WCSF stuff by tomorrow, that would be great.

 On Sunday, the downstairs room will be used for the Contributor Track.
 Think Contributor Day Contributor Days are standalone days, frequently held before or after WordCamps but they can also happen at any time.
 They are events where people get together to work on various areas of https://make.wordpress.org/ There are many teams that people can participate in, each with a different focus. https://2017.us.wordcamp.org/contributor-day/ https://make.wordpress.org/support/handbook/getting-started/getting-started-at-a-contributor-day/. but with rotating spiels from each team on how to get set up to contribute and a quick overview of the projects you’re asking people to help with that day.
 We’ll split the room into two parts — the back part part will be partitioned off to be a little classroom for the how-to spiels (which we’ll capture on video for re-use at other events and online, but will not be livestreaming), and the front part where you enter the room will be all tables and chairs for people to sit together and work on contributions (like at last year’s Contributor Day) all day, with the exception of when Matt’s presenting the State of the Word This is the annual report given by Matt Mullenweg, founder of WordPress at WordCamp US.
 It looks at what we’ve done, what we’re doing, and the future of WordPress. https://wordpress.tv/tag/state-of-the-word/..
 We’ll have table signs to identify where each team is gathered so people know where to go.